KlaudiuszSoltysik/SmartHome/README.md

 Although the mobile application, which turns a smartphone into a camera, offers only basic functionality, it has also been thoroughly secured against potential abuses.

+Web application is hosted on my own server and domain, that also belongs to me, at 260824.xyz/smart-home.